sHoskens/gulpinator/README.md

 * `gulp compile-scripts` Compile, minify,... .js files.
 * `gulp compile-images` Optimizes images in the assets folder.
 * `gulp compile-angular-scripts` Compiles angular files and takes care of angular dependency injection.
-* `gulp compile-template-cache` Compiles angular html templates to the template cache of it's app in a .js file.
 * `gulp bundle-libs` Bundles all chosen library files.
 * `gulp move-additional-files` Moves all additional files to the build folder.
 * `gulp build-inject` Injects css and js files into html files.